Echomo-Xinyu/H2_Computing/Web/0_0/UE/guide.md

 - The admin account: Username: `Admin` Password: `20190831`
   - If login successfully will lead to the admin home page, allowing update, delete operations
   - Fail to login will trigger displaying of an error message and will still remain at the login page `/loginpage`
+  - An easter egg may be triggered with the date of last day of term 3 :)

 ## Visitor mode (without logging in)